capesstack/capes/docs/README.md

 1. After you're taken to the login page, click on `Need an account?
 Register now.`
 1. This will be an administrative account, pick a username, email address, and passphrase (note, you cannot use `admin`)
 1. Click `Register Account`
-1. Login in as that user
+1. Login in as the user you just created

 ### Kibana
 1. Select `heartbeat-*` or `metricbeat-*` and set that as Default by clicking on the `star` in the top right of the screen.

 ### HackMD
 1. Click on `Sign In`
-1. Select an email address and a phassphrase and click the `Register` button
+1. Select an email address (it doesn't need to be valid) and a passphrase and click the `Register` button
 1. Login as that user

 ### Mattermost